 Qualified students will meet with the Advising and Accommodations Coordinator, Christian Breczinski located in the Student Success Center on the NTC campus to develop a Personal Education Plan.

-Christian Breczinski can be contacted via email at Christian.Breczinski@bemidjistate.edu or via phone at 218-755-3883.
+Contact: Christian Breczinski, Advising and Accommodations Coordinator Christian.Breczinski@bemidjistate.edu Phone: 218-755-3883.